VCACanada/docs-external/starlink/instructions.md

 **IMPORTANT:** Approval from the property landlord **must** be received prior to creating any punctures/holes through the structure.
 Consult with the hospital manager on how to contact the landlord and request that approval.

+Often times, the landlord may require their vendor to drill the hole and you will seal it.

 ### Pitched Roof

 For installation on a sloped roof, an adapter can be purchased to accommodate a sloped roof.
 Contact VCAC IT for assistance.